 NYU offers a number of degree options in International Relations.
-Students can study for the MA in International Relations (MAIR) or they can select to study for an MAIR with a regional concentration.
-Students may also choose to pursue an IR degree with a specific functional specialization: the MA in International Politics and International Business (MAIR-IPB), taught in conjunction with the Stern School of Business.
-Students can also study for a joint MA in International Relations and Journalism (MA-JIN), offered in partnership with the NYU Arthur L. Carter Journalism Institute or a joint M.P.A.-M.A.
+Students can study for the MA in International Relations (MAIR) or they can select to study for a MAIR with a regional concentration.
+Students may also choose to pursue an IR degree with a specific functional specialization, such as International Politics and Business (MAIR-IPB) or International Law (MAIR-IL).
+Students can also study for a joint MA in International Relations and Journalism (GloJo), offered in partnership with the NYU Arthur L. Carter Journalism Institute or a joint M.P.A.-M.A.
 (Dual Degree) Public and Non-Profit Management and Policy and International Relations with NYU Wagner.